daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

    (The gateway ID is a value that distinguishes each hardware and can not be duplicated with other gateways.)
    (Please contact us if you can not use the above three items.)
 4. Report interval (Minium is 60 second) :
    4.1.
-Whether Thing + Portal displays the report interval : Yes or No 4.1.
+Whether Thing+ Portal displays the report interval : Yes or No 4.1.
 Whether the report interval can be changed : Yes or No
 5. Maximum number of devices :